-Question regarding the appropriateness of taxpayer-funded travel for a former Agent General and whether similar entitlements exist for their successor.
-The Premier clarifies the contractual obligations and differences in entitlements.
+Mr Zempilas questions the appropriateness of taxpayer-funded travel for Mr Langoulant, the former Agent General, and whether similar entitlements exist for his successor, Ms Kelly.
+The Premier clarifies the contractual basis for the travel and explains the difference in entitlements.

 Asked